A Detailed and Actionable Breakdown of the Benefits of FinTech

 Experts believe that the digital lending sub-sector of the economy is expected to grow at a CAGR of 16.7% over the next five years, an apt reflection of consumers’ demand for FinTech facilitated loans.
 This demand is basically on the premise that FinTech startups like Branch offer credit facilities to a pool of lenders through a seamless process.
 The characteristic quick application-to-disbursement period gives the platform’s users a top-notch user experience.

 FinTech offers credit to individuals with poor credit ratings and consumers that are not deemed credit-worthy.
 Beyond this, they also meet customers’ expectations for increased speed and convenience (e.g., documentation transfer, online applications); provide information and convenience on loan extensions (borrower identification, terms, pricing).
-However, to tap into this benefit as your startup’s selling point, it’s best to focus on a specific segment in the consumer market.
+However, to tap into this benefit as your startup’s selling point, for example, developing a credit app, it’s best to focus on a specific segment in the consumer market.

 Haven discussed the pros of FinTech to consumers; let’s open up on the benefits for investors.